compomics/Peptonizer2000/readme.md

 ## Input

-* Your raw spectrum file in mgf format
-* A reference database in fasta format <br>
+* A .tsv file of your peptides output from any protoemic peptide search method.
+The first column should be the peptide, the second column it's score attributed by the search engine.
+An example is provided in test files. <br>
-* A config file with your parameters for X!Tandem and MS2!Rescore and the Unipept query.
+* A config file with your parameters for the peptonizer2000.
 A more detailed description of the configuration file can be found below.
-Additionally, an exemplary config file is porvided in this repository.
+Additionally, an exemplary config file is provided in this repository.

 <p align="right">(<a href="#top">back to top</a>)</p>